thenexthub/Codira/tools/SourceKit/docs/Protocol.md

 ### Testing

 ```
-$ sourcekitd-test -req=collect-type /path/to/file.swift -- /path/to/file.swift
+$ sourcekitd-test -req=collect-type /path/to/file.code -- /path/to/file.code
 ```

 ## Variable Type

 This request collects the types of all variable declarations in a source file after type checking.
-To fulfill this task, the client must provide the path to the Swift source file under type checking and the necessary compiler arguments to help resolve all dependencies.
+To fulfill this task, the client must provide the path to the Codira source file under type checking and the necessary compiler arguments to help resolve all dependencies.

 ### Request